 For the Longitudinally (L) polarized lepton, the spin-dependent observables can be extracted from Eq. (\ref{eq:lon}) by using similar weight functions as used for the unpolarized lepton case.
-The expressions are given as: \begin{itemize} \item The differential decay rate of $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi)\ell^{+}\ell^{-}$ decay, with longitudinally polarized lepton becomes
+The expressions are given as: \begin{itemize} \item The differential decay rate and the differential branching ratio of $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi)\ell^{+}\ell^{-}$ decay, with longitudinally polarized lepton become

 \item The unpolarized differential decay rate can be obtained as

 \item The different forward-backward asymmetries for the longitudinally polarized lepton case become

 \item The other normalized angular coefficients as: